 COLLEGE: University Library

-POSITION TITLE: Scholarly Communication Librarian
+POSITION TITLE: University Archivist Librarian

 As the center of campus intellectual discovery, the Sacramento State University Library promotes teaching, learning, research, and scholarly communication at the University by integrating the library with student success programs and instruction.
-One of twenty-three libraries in the California State University System, the Sacramento State University Library holds over 1.4 million volumes, comprised of print and electronic monographs and serials, and is a U.S. Government Depository.
+One of 23 libraries in the California State University System, the Sacramento State University Library holds over 1.4 million volumes, comprised of print and electronic monographs and serials, and is a U.S. Government Depository.
 The library’s mission is to inspire excellence in teaching, learning, and scholarly activities.

 The University Library is undergoing rapid transformation with a forward-thinking vision and a deep commitment to improving the campus learning environment.
-We welcome individuals from diverse backgrounds to join our growing organization of 25 library faculty, 30 staff and approximately 30 FTE student assistants.
+We welcome individuals from diverse backgrounds to join our organization of 25 library faculty, 30 staff and approximately 30 FTE student assistants.
 We take pride in the collaborative nature in which our students, staff, and faculty work together in a professional and supportive environment to ensure one another’s success.

 The University Library is committed to ensuring our library is a welcoming and inclusive place for all of our students, faculty, staff, and community members.
 Sacramento State is a minority-serving institution having the federal designation as a Hispanic Serving Institution (HSI) and Asian American and Native American Pacific Island Serving Institution (AANAPISI).
 We strive to provide equal access to educational opportunities and commit ourselves to anti-racist and social justice objectives in service to our communities.
 As an anchor university we aim to connect our students, faculty, and staff with the community to achieve lasting improvements through inclusive civic engagement.